John Urschel

 urschel AT mit DOT edu

-I am an assistant professor in the MIT Math department.
+I am an assistant professor in the MIT Math department and a Junior Fellow at the Harvard Society of Fellows.
 My research is focused on matrix analysis and numerical analysis, with an emphasis on theoretical results and provable guarantees for practical problems.

-I am also a Junior Fellow at the Harvard Society of Fellows (currently on leave).
 Previously, I was a member of the Institute for Advanced Study, under the supervision of Peter Sarnak.
 I completed my PhD in math at MIT in 2021, and had the pleasure of being advised by Michel Goemans.
+My thesis, Graphs, Principal Minors, and Eigenvalue Problems, was recently awarded the SIAM DiPrima Prize.
+I also recently received the SIAM Early Career Prize in Linear Algebra.

 Here are a few selected publications: